EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 - Note-taking tools: Anki, Notion, or Obsidian (highly recommended).
 You can also use other platforms like OneNote if you prefer 🗒.
 - AI bots: ChatGPT 4, ChatGPT 3.5 (Turbo or Claude+), Midjourney, or Firefly(wait) 🤖.
+- AI Desktop: Chatbox, (strongly recommended),using API key will be more convenient.

 ## Mechanism 🧩